Remove Yellow Sweat Stains

 Powdered oxygen bleach soak

-Important: do not put a hydrogen peroxide-treated garment in the sun.
-UV light can make the treated area look even more yellow.
+This is the safer option for many garments, but it can take time.
+Do not dry a hydrogen peroxide-treated item in direct sun; UV exposure can make the treated area look even more yellow.

 What works best on hats